-- > Investigate and analyze crime scene and other evidence, evaluate findings, and reach sound conclusions. - ➤ Interview and obtain information from witnesses, suspects, and others. - Maintain accurate records and files. - > Prepare clear and concise reports, correspondence, and other written material. - > Gather, assemble, analyze, and evaluate facts and evidence; draw logical conclusions; and adopt an effective course of action. - ➤ Understand, interpret, and apply all pertinent laws, codes, regulations, policies and procedures, and standards relevant to work performed. - ➤ Effectively represent the department and the County in meetings with governmental agencies; community groups; various business, professional, and regulatory organizations; and in meetings with individuals. - > Independently organize work, set priorities, meet critical deadlines, and follow-up on assignments. - > Effectively use computer systems, software applications, and modern business equipment to perform a variety of work tasks. - > Communicate clearly and concisely, both orally and in writing, using appropriate English grammar and syntax. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.
+- > Train lower level staff in work procedures, upon direction of the Supervising Investigator. - ➤ Investigate and analyze complex crime scene and other information and evidence, evaluate findings, and reach sound conclusions. - Interview and obtain information from witnesses, suspects, and others. - Maintain accurate records and files. - > Prepare clear and concise reports, correspondence, and other written material. - ➤ Gather, assemble, analyze, and evaluate facts and evidence; draw logical conclusions; and adopt an effective course of action. - ➤ Understand, interpret, and apply all pertinent laws, codes, regulations, policies and procedures, and standards relevant to work performed. - ➤ Effectively represent the department and the County in meetings with governmental agencies; community groups; various business, professional, and regulatory organizations; and in meetings with individuals, upon delegation from the Supervising Investigator. - > Independently organize work, set priorities, meet critical deadlines, and follow-up on assignments.

+- Effectively use computer systems, software applications, and modern business equipment to perform a variety of work tasks. - > Communicate clearly and concisely, both orally and in writing, using appropriate English grammar and syntax. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.